yhiraki/dot-emacs.d/README.md

  - you need to restart emacs (cedet doesn't like it, when new packages get installed)

- Dependencies: gnuplot

- Fedora: sudo yum install gnuplot emacs
+Fedora: sudo yum install ctags-etags gnuplot emacs evince texlive

+Dependencies:

++ Main dependencies
+  - emacs
+  - ctags-etags

++ Org Mode
+  - gnuplot (optional)

++ Latex:
+  - evince (change latex_config.el to use other pdf-viewer)
+  - texlive